Ah, September in southwest Missouri.

 I was introduced to Natalie’s work at Spiva Center for the Arts a few years ago and became an instant fan.
 Her bright, somewhat surreal still life paintings are whimsical and fun, like this one called Sink or Swim.

 Arts Fest also has booths offering children’s activities, like this one from Wildcat Glades Conservation and Audubon Center where kids can make a painting with a fish stamp.

 Turn off the A/C, open those windows, and let that cool September air flow through your house.
-Meanwhile, you can join your friends and neighbors in downtown Joplin to celebrate the beauty of the season at Arts Fest.
+Meanwhile, you can join your friends and neighbors in beautiful Mercy Park to celebrate the beauty of the season at Joplin Arts Fest.